-Format: 5-round Swiss rapid tournament in one section followed by an 9-round double Swiss blitz tournament in one section.
-The highest of a player’s most current (“live”) US Chess regular, quick, and blitz rating is usually used for pairings and prize eligibility.
-To see how players who have no US Chess rating but have a rating in another system are handled in this tournament, click here.
+Format: 6-round Swiss rapid tournament in one section followed by an 8-round double Swiss blitz tournament in one section.
+The highest of a player’s most current (“live”) US Chess regular, quick, or blitz rating is usually used for pairings and prize eligibility.
+To see how players who have no US Chess rating but have a rating in another system are handled at these tournaments, click here.

 Schedule: On-site registration for the rapid runs from 9-9:45am.
-Rounds are scheduled for 10am, 10:50am, 11:40am, 12:30pm, and 1:20pm.
+The rounds are scheduled for 10am, 10:50am, 11:40am, 12:30pm, 1:20pm, and 2:10pm.
 Players who have a game go long can request extra time off before the next round.
-On-site registration for the blitz runs from 2:15-2:30pm.
+On-site registration for the blitz runs from 3-3:15pm.
 Players may also register for the blitz during the rapid.
-Play starts at 2:45pm and will likely last until around 6pm.
+Play starts at 3:30pm and will likely last until around 6:30pm.

-Rules: These tournaments use the rules from the 6th edition of the US Chess rulebook and updates to the rulebook.
+Rules: These tournaments use the rules from the 7th edition of the US Chess rulebook.
 Rule variation 10I2, which allows a player who is intending to castle and touches the rook first to still castle, will be in effect.
 US Chess rules for rapid are the same as regular chess except notating is not required.
-A variation will be used that allows players with five or more minutes on the clock to claim a draw by “triple occurrence of position” and “the 50-move rule” in the same manner as in sudden death time pressure in regular chess.
-See the blitz rules (which includes touch move, one hand for each move, illegal move loses, no insufficient losing chances) here and clarifications and variations to the blitz rules used at this tournament here.
+A variation will be used that allows players with five or more minutes on their clock to claim a draw by “triple occurrence of position” or “the 50-move rule” in the same manner as in sudden death time pressure in regular chess.
+Some of the important blitz rules are: 1) touch move, 2) one hand for each move, 3) a completed illegal move loses, 4) no insufficient losing chances.
+See the clarifications and variations to the blitz rules used at this tournament here.

 Entry Fee: $15 for each tournament, $25 total for PCC members who play in both tournaments.
 Pay during registration with cash or check payable to Portland Chess Club.